mrled/progfiguration/docs/src/getting-started/create-role.rst

 and a discussion of role calculations.

 Here, we will add an example role that accepts a password.
-This role uses the :func:`progfiguration.localhost.localusers.LocalhostUsers.add_service_account` function to create a service account, and then sets a password for it.
+The role creates a service account and then sets a password for it.

 .. code:: python